Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Introduction

 \subsection{Structures and Notations}

 In Section~\ref{sec: model}, we formally introduce the model and the formulation, introducing the MDP, the treatment policy and the control policy, and the average treatment effect that we care about.
 Section~\ref{sec: inference-fixed-policy} presents the estimation methods for the long-term cumulative rewards of a single, specific policy.
 In Section~\ref{sec: general-ab-testing}, we discuss the idea of classical A/B testing in our setting and how to estimate the long-term cumulative rewards for the treatment and control policies from A/B testing.
 Section~\ref{sec: IS} provides a new estimator based on the idea of information sharing for the local treatment.
-Section~\ref{sec: PI} studies the setting with perfect information of control.
 Section~\ref{sec: local} generalizes the analysis to the general local treatments.
-In Section~\ref{sec: exp}, we provide some numerical results verifying the idea of information sharing.
-Section~\ref{sec: discussion} covers the discussion on some useful properties of the local treatment, and the compatibility with other popular techniques in RL.
+Section~\ref{sec: general-estimator} introduces the differentiable estimators, which can always benefit from the information sharing.
+In Section~\ref{sec: exp}, we provide some numerical results verifying the idea of information sharing including the real-world sepsis simulation results.
+Section~\ref{sec: discussion} covers the discussion on some useful properties of the local treatment as well as future work.
 We conclude our paper in Section~\ref{sec: conclusion}.

 We denote for any $N\in\mathbb{Z}^+, [N]=\{1,2,\cdots,N\}$.
 For any vector $x$ and matrix $\mA$, we define the semi-norm induced by the matrix $A$ as $\|x\|_\mA\coloneqq \sqrt{x^\top \mA x}$.
 Additionally, for any function on the state space $f\colon \gS \to \R$, we denote $\Diag_{s\in\gS}(f(s))\coloneqq \Diag(f(s^1),\cdots,f(s^K))\in\R^{K\times K}$.
 Moreover, we define $a\vee b\coloneqq\max\{a,b\}$ and $a\land b\coloneqq\min\{a,b\}$.